daxter-army/simpl/readme.md

 ## 🚵‍♂️ Getting Started (Development)

-This section will help you to get started with the project, locally
+This section will help you to get started with the project, locally.

 ## ⭐ Prerequistes